Sounov/MetapopulationSynchrony/README.md

 % File Networks

 "scale_free.m" and "erdos_reyni" generates respective random networks and gives Laplacian and adjacency matrix of the generated network as the output.

+% File multipatch frequency
+To generate data for frequency of events in multipatch scenario.
+Four cases are defined as accordingly.